Tale of missing local woman, body discovery read like a crime novel

 This is a developing story.
 Check back here and on News 12 for updates.

-There’s new information today in the death of an Augusta woman reads almost like a crime novel.
+There’s new information today in the death of an Augusta woman whose body was found in a shallow grave last week -- and it reads almost like a crime novel.

 The case centers on Tiffany Odom, who went missing in April.

-On Thursday, a body -- believed to be hers -- was found partially buried in Jackson, according to authorities.
+On Thursday, a body was found partially buried in Jackson, according to authorities.

+Also today, the Richmond County Sheriff's Office confirmed that the remains discovered last week on Gun Swamp Road belonged to Odom.

 • Miller and Tiffany Odom have a child together.